adlerenno/IncidenceTypeRePair/README.md

        --sampling      [sampling]       sampling value of the dictionary; a value of 0 disables sampling (default: 32) --no-rle                         disable run-length encoding
        --no-table                       do not add an extra table to speed up the decompression of the neighborhood for an specific label
-       --rrr                            use bitsequences based on R. Raman, V. Raman, and S. S. Rao [experimental] --factor can also be applied to this type of bit sequences
+       --rrr                            use bitsequences based on R. Raman, V. Raman, and S. S. Rao [experimental] (needs -DWITH_RRR=on)
+                                        --factor can also be applied to this type of bit sequences